Manjunathkorisetru/Data-Collection-Frontend/README.md

 npm run dev
 ```

-This will start the development server, and your React application will be accessible at http://localhost:5173.
+This will start the development server, and your React application will be accessible at http://localhost:5173 (if the 5173 port is available).